CZ-NIC/yangson/docs/parser.rst

 	 >>> q.yang_identifier()
 	 'foo-bar'

-.. autoexception:: ParserException
+.. autoexception:: ParserException(p: Parser)

    The argument *p* is the parser instance that caused the exception.

-.. autoexception:: EndOfInput
+.. autoexception:: EndOfInput(p: Parser)
    :show-inheritance:

-.. autoexception:: UnexpectedInput
+.. autoexception:: UnexpectedInput(p: Parser, expected: str = None)
    :show-inheritance:

    The argument *expected* is the string that was expected instead, if